mycroftwilde/devil-steps-in-a-myth-system/artist/README.md

 but all the shit was setup so badly that it was ... fucked when I was tired.
 And, being told almost by that fawning response, or my own trauma, when I could sleep

 when I couldn't function already without sleep...10 years of that shit, over and over again, being gaslit and the cycle continuing...

-a friend of mine was like "there is this girl you gotta meet"

-was my wife, I flew out, I moved up a month later

-now this company I worked for

-that when I stopped working I had been working at for one month shy of 10 years

-I had been on this on-call rotation

-this job sort of by it's absense in actual management, allowed me to not prioritize myself and I drove myself into the group.
-People hung jobs in front of me

-to get me to ... encourage me to continue the work and level of shit I'd do

-when I was in north bay, which was about 2 years...
-I was essentially alone. they never had offsite staff in my department before.
-They have a main office in London and North bay was a satalite office.
-So I was left to sort of "speak for myself" because management was non existant... except it wasn't

-my boss at the time I think I looked up to because of the fawning response, or that is the say, the priortization in what I would here would be weighted different in my perception.

-he never did his job, I did so much of it over the years.
-I wasn't help, and the only thing I knew how to do was keep working to trying to make it better

-it got worse and worse

-I remember some weeks, while being on-call ... barely sleeping and then the phone would ring again... just wanting to sleep so badly... feeling so alone...
-I remember being told the entirty of the team I worked with in london came in late and left early, while I probably stayed late and never left early, or would get anxiety because I was walking this invisible "line" that didn't exist beside in my head

-got to the point where I was doing like...
-75% of the work in the main area of our group...

-no actual management and me just going further and further and further into what I had seen from childhood

-not being seen, being disregarded, trying to handle things the way I knew how

-I got a job eventually at a higher position within the same company and the guy I had been close with, the other person in the group I moved into, changed completely...it was all fucked... the boss at the time knew shit was going on, didn't know how to deal with conflict, how to really resolve or help things or even just go "let's get on a call and talk this out, cause WTF is happening, Guy, stop being a fucking child" ... the other guys excuse was "I'm not a teacher" ... and it's like "yeah, but you aren't a co-worker either, I guess? or, how about all the years I did extra work for you because we were both frustrated by ineptitude?"... and I was the most known quanitity to ever hit that group.
-I had to pull shit apart and figure some things out.
-Didn't know I had adhd at the time, and was too ... alone.
-I couldn't orient, I guess.
-That job change happend right before covid hit

-I also didn't know then that I was a ... visual person?
-There was no way to bring me to london while covid was happening to even show me what the server room looked like.
-I was working from abstractions and information.
-The ... job change was like "here is the old guys notes, go read that"

-that on-call rotation changed from one week at a time, 24 hours a day, all 7 days of the week , every 4-5 weeks, depending upon how many staff we had, to every 2 weeks

-I remember getting a call once, and my brain flodded, exhausted, I didn't have the info I needed to orient and just howled in tears "I don't know what to do!"

-all I had to do was call my boss and ask a quick question, or even a co-worker

-but all the shit was setup so badly that it was ... fucked when I was tired.
-And, being told almost by that fawning response, or my own trauma, when I could sleep

-when I couldn't function already without sleep...

 on top of that